cmcguinness/DataSelect/README.md

 The specification of both _data and _path can seem confusing.
 A simple example might help explain.

-Suppose you hvae a Data Raptor which returned a list of contacts:
+Suppose you have a Data Raptor which returned a list of contacts:

 ````json
 {